exercism/ruby/exercises/concept/high-score/.docs/instructions.md

 ## 2. Add players to the high score map

-To add a player to the high score map, define `HighScore.add_player/3`, which is a function which takes 3 arguments:
+To add a player to the high score map, define `HighScore#add_player`, which is a function which takes 2 arguments:

 - The first argument is the name of a player as a string.
 - The second argument is the score as an integer.
 The argument is optional, implement the second argument with a default value of 0.